-

 Prerequisites:

 - This module is capped at 21 students.
 If you would like to be considered for a place you must complete an expression of interest form.
-This form must be submitted no later than 6pm on Friday 12/01/24.
-You will receive an email to notify you of the outcome of your expression of interest before 5pm on Monday 15/01/24.The form is available here.
+This form must be submitted no later than 6pm on Monday 20/01/25.
+You will receive an email to notify you of the outcome of your expression of interest before 5pm on Monday 15/01/24.The form is available here

-- In weeks 3 and 4 of the semester, there will be a Saturday training event.
+- In weeks of the semester, there will be a Friday and Saturday training event.
 Attendance at these training events is compulsory for any student registered for PI2105.

 - Garda vetting must be completed by any student participating in this module.
 Students will receive vetting information in week 2 of the semester.